fisser001/fogbank-scripts/docs/script_usage.rst

 ============
 This document explains how each script is run and the appropriate uses for the script.

-clean.sh
+clean.py
 *********
-Removes all Hadoop files on all nodes.
-Also reformats the name node.
+Clears the dfs.datanode.data.dir and hadoop.tmp.dir on all nodes.
+Also reformats the name node, and clears the dfs.namenode.name.dir.

 .. code:: bash